-The table below sets forth a summary of the fees billed to the Company by KPMG UK and KPMG US for professional services rendered during the financial years ended December 31, 2022 and December 31, 2021, respectively.
+The table below sets forth a summary of the fees billed to the Company by KPMG UK and KPMG US for professional services rendered during the financial years ended December 31, 2023 and December 31, 2022, respectively.
 All such services and fees were pre-approved by the Audit Committee, which concluded that the provision of such services was compatible with the maintenance of each firm's independence in the conduct of its auditing functions.

-2022 2021
+2023 2022

-Audit fees (1) \$ 1,449,500 \$ 1,372,500
+Audit fees (1) \$ 1,443,000 \$ 1,449,500

-Audit-related fees 76,302 -
+Audit-related fees (2) 103,000 76,302

-Tax fees -
+Tax fees

-All other fees (2) 2,430 915,630
+All other fees (3) 2,430 2,430

-Total fees \$ 1,528,232 \$ 2,288,130
+Total fees \$ 1,548,430 \$ 1,528,232

-(1) Audit fees for the fiscal years ended December 31, 2022 and 2021 include fees for the audit of the Company's annual financial statements, the review of interim financial statements included in quarterly reports on Form 10-Q, and services normally provided by the independent auditor in connection with statutory and regulatory filings, such as statutory audits and services in connection with filings with the SEC.
+(1) Audit fees for the fiscal years ended December 31, 2023 and 2022 include fees for the audit of the Company's annual financial statements, the review of interim financial statements included in quarterly reports on Form 10-Q, and services normally provided by the independent auditor in connection with statutory and regulatory filings, such as statutory audits and services in connection with filings with the SEC.

-(2) Audit-related fees for the fiscal year ended December 31, 2022 consist of professional services rendered in connection with the Company's implementation of an Oracle system.
+(2) Audit-related fees for the fiscal year ended December 31, 2023 consist of professional services rendered in connection with the Company's implementation of an Oracle system.

-(3) All other fees for the fiscal years ended December 31, 2022 and 2021 consist of a small annual license for the use of accounting research software.
-In addition, the fiscal year ended December 31, 2021, included advisory services provided in relation to IPO preparation.
+(3) All other fees for the fiscal years ended December 31, 2023 and 2022 consist of a small annual license for the use of accounting research software.